 their signature(s) notarized.

-information about the Map Tax Clearance Certificate Process, please
+Map Tax Clearance Certificate Process, please visit the

-- If your map requires fill-ins, a Title Agent must be present at
+your map requires fill-ins, a Title Agent must be present at the

 - The County Recorder has additional requirements prior to the map recording.
 For more information on these requirements, please call (619) 237-0502.